DigitalPublishingToolkit/NN09/md/10Rules.md

 Developing strategies against your own biases means closing certain doors, and opening others.
 It means leaving your accustomed standpoint and taking an unusual stance.
-Two strategies can help here.
+Two strategies can help.

 ### Sinking Ships